openwrt/asu/blog/blog1.md

 For better readability the `yaml` format could be preferred.

+LibreMesh introduced a simple way to manage community specific configurations[^limeconfigs].
+This configuration method is flexible for other communities as well and should be integrated into the update server.
+A optional parameter could contain the profile name which will be auto integrated into new images.

+	"community": "quintanalibre.org.ar/comun/",

+The parameter could also contain a full domain with leads to the needed files, this feature need more evaluation.

 ## Possible features

 * The current design is an attended upgrade triggered by and dependent on the web interface.
 A feature could be to add logic to the command line as well.